ryanjames/reliability/README.md

 Develop an application that supports creating, deleting, and listing todos.
 When submmitting a new todo, the UI should update immediately.
 Pending network requests should be communicated with some kind of indicator.
 Using something like [`JSON Server`](https://github.com/typicode/json-server) is acceptable.
 At the very least you should have typings defined for your `Todo` objects–typing responses/requests/errors will earn extra points.

+Fork the repository to begin and open a PR against it when you're ready for us to review your work. :muscle:

 ---